JescelJames/social-network-api-nosql/README.md

 ## Code Description

-- Change Directory to db, THEN type in terminal: mysql -u root -p THEN type in password
-- This code can be accessed in terminal by typing in terminal: node index
+- This code can be accessed in terminal by typing in terminal: npm run dev

 ## Installation Instructions